ckan/ckan/doc/tracking.rst

 2. Setup a cron job to update the tracking summary data.

-   When sorting datasets by popularity or exporting tracking data to file, CKAN uses a summarised version of the tracking data, not the raw tracking data that is recorded "live" as page views happen.
+   For operations based on the tracking data CKAN uses a summarised version of the data, not the raw tracking data that is recorded "live" as page views happen.
 The ``paster tracking update`` and ``paster search-index rebuild`` commands need to be run periodicially to update this tracking summary data.

    You can setup a cron job to run these commands.
 On most UNIX systems you can setup a cron job by running ``crontab -e`` in a shell to edit your crontab